Squeezed Attention: Accelerating Long Context Length LLM Inference

 Let $L$ denote the context length, which can be substantially large in long-prompt applications.
 In the baseline approach (i.e., standard autoregressive generation), each generative step requires comparing a query token with the entire set of keys in the prompt, resulting in $O(L)$ memory and compute operations per iteration (i.e. per token generation).
 If we apply 1-level retrieval, however, we can instead use $c$ centroids to identify the relevant key clusters and then compute attention using only $k \ll L$ retrieved keys.
 This reduces the memory and compute complexity to $O(c + k)$ per iteration.
 One limitation of the 1-level retrieval approach is that it can be challenging to significantly reduce $c$ (the number of centroids), as it would require clustering a large number of keys into each cluster.
 This may result in either pruning keys too aggressively or retrieving irrelevant keys grouped together in the same cluster.

 In contrast, hierarchical centroid retrieval allows for a more efficient reduction in centroids at each level of the hierarchy by enabling gradual pruning of keys.
-Suppose we use $c' \ll c < L$ clusters at each hierarchical level and retrieve only a fraction, $0 < p < 1$, of these clusters at each stage.
+Suppose we retrieve only $c' \ll c < L$ clusters at each hierarchical level.
 In this setup, we require $O(\log L)$ hierarchical levels to reduce the keys to the desired final count, $k$.
-Therefore, the memory and compute complexity for each generation iteration becomes $O(c' \log L + k)$, reducing the complexity from \textit{linear to logarithmic} with respect to the context length.
+Therefore, as highlighted in Table \ref{tab:complexity-analysis}, the memory and compute complexity for each generation iteration becomes $O(c' \log L + k)$, reducing the complexity from \textit{linear to logarithmic} with respect to the context length.